katiestar99/ansible/docs/docsite/rst/plugins/cliconf.rst

    :local:
    :depth: 2

 Cliconf plugins are abstractions over the CLI interface to network devices.
-They provide a standard interface for Ansible to execute tasks on those network devices.
+They provide a standard interface for Assible to execute tasks on those network devices.

 These plugins generally correspond one-to-one to network device platforms.
-Ansible loads the appropriate cliconf plugin automatically based on the ``ansible_network_os`` variable.
+Assible loads the appropriate cliconf plugin automatically based on the ``assible_network_os`` variable.

 .. _enabling_cliconf:

 Adding cliconf plugins
 -------------------------

-You can extend Ansible to support other network devices by dropping a custom plugin into the ``cliconf_plugins`` directory.
+You can extend Assible to support other network devices by dropping a custom plugin into the ``cliconf_plugins`` directory.

 .. _using_cliconf:

 Using cliconf plugins
 ------------------------

-The cliconf plugin to use is determined automatically from the ``ansible_network_os`` variable.
+The cliconf plugin to use is determined automatically from the ``assible_network_os`` variable.
 There should be no reason to override this functionality.

 Most cliconf plugins can operate without configuration.
 A few have additional options that can be set to affect how tasks are translated into CLI commands.